mr-atta/reading-notes/401/read401.02.md

 <br>
 <hr>

-## Compare and contrast SOAP and ReST ?s
+## Compare and contrast SOAP and REST ?

-- SOAP is a XML-based message protocol, while REST is an architectural style
+- SOAP is a XML-based message protocol, and REST is an architectural style
 - SOAP uses WSDL for communication between consumer and provider, whereas REST just uses XML or JSON to send and receive data
-- SOAP uses WSDL for communication between consumer and provider, whereas REST just uses XML or JSON to send and receive data
+- SOAP invokes services by calling RPC method, REST just simply calls services via URL path

-- SOAP uses WSDL for communication between consumer and provider, whereas REST just uses XML or JSON to send and receive data
+- SOAP doesn't return human readable result, whilst REST result is readable with is just plain XML or JSON

-- SOAP uses WSDL for communication between consumer and provider, whereas REST just uses XML or JSON to send and receive data
+- SOAP is not just over HTTP, it also uses other protocols such as SMTP, FTP, etc, REST is over only HTTP

 ### SOAP